 The Gordon F. Mutch Young Investigator Award in Diabetes Research

-The Gordon F. Mutch Young Investigator Award in Diabetes Research of the Canadian Nutrition Society (CNS) is given for research investigating the role of lifestyle in the prevention and/or treatment of type 2 diabetes.
-The Award is given for the highest ranked abstract investigating the role of lifestyle (diet and/or exercise) on the prevention or treatment of type 2 diabetes.
+The Gordon F. Mutch Young Investigator Award in Diabetes Research of the Canadian Nutrition Society (CNS) is given for basic or clinical research studying the role of lifestyle factors on the prevention and/or treatment of type 2 diabetes.
+The Award is given for the highest ranked abstract investigating the role of diet, individual nutrients, physical activity, sleep, circadian rhythms, etc. on type 2 diabetes using cell culture or animal models, or through human intervention trials.

 A committee, appointed by the CNS President and Awards Chair, will short list potential recipients for the Gordon F. Mutch Young Investigator Award in Diabetes Research.
 The Gordon F. Mutch family will make the final selection.
-The Award will be presented at the CNS Annual Conference.
-The award package consists of a monetary award, framed certificate or plaque, and a complimentary ticket to the CNS Awards Banquet where the official presentation of the award will take place.
+The Award will be presented at the virtual 2021 CNS Annual Conference.
+The award package consists of a monetary award, and a framed certificate or plaque. * NOTE: Due to the continued effect of COVID-19, the CNS 2021 Annual Conference will take place virtually.
+Details on format, including how award presentations and lectures will occur will be determined in the coming weeks.
+Please watch for updates.

 Previous Award Winners